brunoreis/palestraGraphQL/PHPGraphQLArticle.md

     }
 */
 ```

+Let's write our test to add the 'about' data in our query and see if it's value is returned back when we read the thread nested with the information object field.

 The helper (InformationTestHelper) is responsible by calling the queries on the GraphQL layer and return a function.
 It returns a function so that we can call it with a json path to grab what we need.
 This pattern, function returning a function, may seem a little tricky at first, but it pays the cost with the clarity we get from it.